 Are HomeTrust Bancshares Insiders Aligned With All Shareholders?

-It makes me feel more secure owning shares in a company if insiders also own shares, thusly more closely aligning our interests.
-As a result, I'm encouraged by the fact that insiders own HomeTrust Bancshares shares worth a considerable sum.
-To be specific, they have US$18m worth of shares.
+Along with the insider buying, another encouraging sign for HomeTrust Bancshares is that insiders, as a group, have a considerable shareholding.
+Indeed, they hold US$19m worth of its stock.
 That shows significant buy-in, and may indicate conviction in the business strategy.
 Even though that's only about 3.9% of the company, it's enough money to indicate alignment between the leaders of the business and ordinary shareholders.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction